Mzhenian/CrispyCrumbsAndroid/README.md

 ## Running the Crispy Crumbs App

 ### Prerequisites

+The app is designed to run on Android devices with **Android 10** and above.
+You will need **Android Studio Jellyfish (2023.3.1)** or later to open the project and run the app.

 Before running the Crispy Crumbs app, you need to start the backend server.
 Follow the instructions in the [CrispyCrumbsServer repository](https://github.com/Mzhenian/CrispyCrumbsServer) to set up and run the server.